 Find a quiet place to rest your eyes and either concentrate on one word or a mantra.
 You may also want to practice mindfulness that acknowledges those passing thoughts but doesn’t dwell on them.

 There are so many poses you can do that will release tension and offer you relaxation.
-Search the Internet for poses or a routine that are designed to reduce stress.
+Search the Internet for poses or a routine that is designed to reduce stress.

 Reward yourself with a massage to soothe sore muscles and tense neck and shoulders.
 Or schedule a day to get a complete spa treatment at your favorite local spa or one that’s recommended in your new neighborhood.
 Top it all off with a manicure and pedicure to make you feel pampered.